 Transcatheter Aortic Valve Replacement Program

 UMass Memorial Medical Center is one of only a few hospitals in Massachusetts offering Transcatheter Aortic Valve Replacement (TAVR).
 This minimally invasive procedure is available for patients with severe, symptomatic aortic stenosis.
-With devices approved by the Food and Drug Administration, TAVR provides an option for patients who are at intermediate risk, high risk or too sick for open heart surgery.
+With devices approved by the Food and Drug Administration, TAVR provides an option for patients who are at low risk, intermediate risk, high risk or too sick for open heart surgery.

 Our team has pioneered new techniques, locally and internationally, for minimally invasive TAVR.
 The TAVR Program at UMass Memorial Medical Center boasts excellent outcomes and use of minimally invasive techniques.
 Our multidisciplinary team carefully evaluates each patient to determine if this minimally invasive procedure is the best approach.
 This ensures the best possible outcomes – and your peace of mind.

 It doesn’t matter which one of our hospitals you choose for your cardiac care.
 If your doctor recommends TAVR, you have access to our Transcatheter Aortic Valve Replacement Program, located in Worcester, MA.

 Minimally Invasive Treatment for Aortic Stenosis in Central Massachusetts